 If there was ever a good time to replace broken or outdated items in your home, now is it!
 If your kitchen is outdated, why not replace older cabinet knobs with contemporary brushed steel or chrome ones?
 Buyers notice these small details.
-Also, consider adding modern bar stools to your kitchen like the stylish Stella Bar Stool.
-If you’re planning on buying new furniture for your next home, consider removing the old pieces now and renting modern items, such as a white Zola Sofa and chairs or a dining table to freshen up your home for selling.
+Also, consider adding modern bar stools to your kitchen like the stylish bar stool.
+If you’re planning on buying new furniture for your next home, consider removing the old pieces now and renting modern items, such as a white sofa and chairs or a dining table to freshen up your home for selling.

 Clean Your Floors